Skip to content

 Minneapolis 2040 allows greater density of housing near existing and planned high frequency transit lines.
 The Transit Priority Projects map identifies corridors to improve frequency and reliability on existing routes and identifies where new crosstown services are needed.

 The current transit system undergoes minor service adjustments quarterly, with more major adjustments done through Metro Transit’s Service Improvement Plan and when major capital projects come online.
-The last full Service Improvement Plan was completed in 2015 with an update report in 2017, and Metro Transit’s Network Next will be looking at larger service adjustments systemwide in 2020.
+A Service Improvement Plan was completed in 2015 with an update report in 2017, and Metro Transit’s Network Next will be looking at larger service adjustments systemwide in 2020.
 With many development and new population centers in Minneapolis, ensuring growth corridors are well served by transit is a focus of this strategy.
-Each of the strategies below will depend on upon the partnership with Metro Transit and should be coordinated with Network Next.
+Each of the following strategies will depend on upon the partnership with Metro Transit and should be coordinated with future Metro Transit transit service plans.

 • Hennepin Ave bus only lane pilot